-Internet Assignments
+Internet Assignment

 - a.
-Approximately 30,000. - b.
+More than 50,000 professionals. - b.
 An extensive application process and passing the uniform CFE examination. - c.
 The mission of the Association of Certified Fraud Examiners is to reduce the incidence of fraud and white-collar crime and to assist the membership in its detection and deterrence. - d.
-Certified Fraud Examiners come from various professions, including auditors, accountants, fraud investigators, loss prevention specialists, attorneys, educators, and criminologists.
+Certified Fraud Examiners (CFEs) come from various professions, including auditors, accountants, fraud investigators, loss prevention specialists, attorneys, educators, and criminologists.
 CFEs gather evidence, take statements, write reports, and assist in investigating fraud in its varied forms.
 Most major corporations and government agencies employ CFEs, and others provide consulting and investigations services. - e.
 Hopefully you do have what it takes. - f.
 Examples might be the "Auditing Accounts Receivable" workbook, "Fraud-Related Internal Controls" workbook, and the "Beyond the Numbers: Professional Interviewing Techniques" self-study video.
 All of these materials and many others offered on the site would help anyone who wants a fraud-fighting career. - g.
-The "EthicsLine"-EthicsLine provides a toll-free number used to report anonymously allegations of ethical violations, fraud, waste, and abuse.
+The "EthicsLine"-EthicsLine provides a toll-free number used to report anonymous allegations of ethical violations, fraud, waste, and abuse.
 EthicsLine is manned 24 hours a day, 365 days a year by contract law enforcement personnel, Certified Fraud Examiners, and trained professionals.
 When an employee of a subscriber company calls, he or she will be asked to describe the nature of the suspected problem.
-From there, EthicsLine will promptly relay the information to your company.
-Your company then decides what action is necessary. - 2.
-Due to the nature of this problem, there is no single answer.
-Students have discretion to choose cases that interest them.
-Make sure the students clearly identify the elements of the fraud triangle and describe how they worked to motivate the fraud.
+From there, the EthicsLine service will promptly relay the information to your company.
+Your company then decides about what action is necessary.